photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 How many tenors does it take to change a light bulb?

 Six.
-One to change the bulb, and five to sneer, It’s too high for him.
+One to change the bulb, and five to sneer, “It’s too high for him.”

 Choir Conductor {#choir-conductor .unnumbered}
 ---------------